From Concept to System

 These mockups demonstrate the behavior of the secondary or sidebar navigation for large and small screens.
 On small screens, the section nav is collapsed by default and the user can click to expand it.

 For both the parkway and BRPA’s member organizations — mostly tourist attractions, hotels, and restaurants — Tripadvisor is critical.
 To leverage online booking and showcase the excellent ratings of the parkway and its member organizations, we needed to integrate Tripadvisor data into the site.
 To achieve this, we had to work with Tripadvisor’s API, within their visual design guidelines, plus get the designs approved by Tripadvisor before development could begin.

 Due to my development experience, it was easy to review the API documentation and create designs based on what was possible within their framework.

-In order to use data from TripAdvisor, the TripAdvisor logo had to be prominent and “as close to the data as possible.”
-I made these mockups to be approved by TripAdvisor as well as the developer’s reference.
+In order to use data from Tripadvisor, the Tripadvisor logo had to be prominent and “as close to the data as possible.”
+I made these mockups to be approved by Tripadvisor and also for the developer’s reference.

-Another third party tool the BRPA site makes heavy use of was Time.ly, an event calendar tool the client was already using on their old site.
+Another third-party tool the BRPA site made heavy use of was Time.ly, an event calendar tool the client was already using on their old site.
 The new site needed to use the existing calendar data, reskinned to match the new look.